YottaDB/YDBDoc/GTMAdminOps/gde.rst

 If database global buffers are paged out, it will result in poor performance.
 Therefore, do not increase this factor to a large value without careful observation.

 The proper number of GLOBAL_BUFFERs depends on the application and the amount of primary memory available on the system.
 Most production databases exhibit a direct relationship between the number of GLOBAL_BUFFERs and performance.
 However, the relationship is not linear, but asymptotic, so that increases past some point have progressively less benefit.
 This point of diminishing returns depends on the application.
-For most applications, FIS expects the optimum number of GLOBAL_BUFFERs to be between 1K and 64K.
+For most applications, YottaDB expects the optimum number of GLOBAL_BUFFERs to be between 1K and 64K.

 Because transaction processing can be involved in an update and a transaction is limited to half the GLOBAL_BUFFER_COUNT, the value for GLOBAL_BUFFER_COUNT should therefore be at least 32 plus twice the number of the blocks required by the largest global variable node in your application.